King of Thieves (2018 film): Plot

 They proceed to the home of one of the robbers to split up the stolen goods.
-As they begin to discuss the split, Basil realizes that the older thieves were never planning on giving him an equal share.
+As they begin to discuss the split, Basil realises that the older thieves were never planning on giving him an equal share.
 Fearing for his life, he takes several fistfuls of cash and quickly leaves.
-What the other thieves do not realize until later is that Basil had also taken the high value diamonds from the safety deposit boxes that Brian had written down for him.
+What the other thieves do not realise until later is that Basil had also taken the high value diamonds from the safety deposit boxes that Brian had written down for him.

 Meanwhile, the police are alerted to the crime and begin a high-profile investigation.
 They review all CCTV footage from the area and soon discover a car parked in the area that belonged to one of the thieves.
 After tracing the car's number-plate to the thief's actual identity, the police are able to tap all of the gang's phones and follow their movements.

 After learning of the value of the loot, Brian tries to force the group to split with him since he was the one who masterminded the robbery.
 As the thieves grow increasingly wary and distrustful of one another, they have a number of unguarded conversations that provide the police with evidence of their culpability.

 By further spying on the gang, the police learn that the group is planning to meet in order to do a final split of the stolen goods.
 The police move in and arrest the gang at their meeting.
 Brian, who was not invited to the meeting, is arrested at his home.
 The only one to escape is Basil as he wore a disguise during the robbery, left shortly after the Easter weekend, and was never a former associate of the older thieves.

-At the end, the old thieves are in custody and are shown changing into suits for their court appearance.
-They seem unconcerned about the prospect of returning to jail and appear to have accepted Brian as their unspoken leader once again.
+At the end, the old thieves are in custody and they are shown changing into suits for their court appearance.
+They seem unconcerned about the prospect of returning to jail and appear to have accepted Brian Reader as their unspoken leader once again.